Topological barriers for locally homeomorphic quasiregular mappings in 3-space

-In addition to his proof of Lavrentiev's problem Zorich gave an example of a quasiregular mapping $\mathbb{R}^3\rightarrow \mathbb{R}^3$ omitting the origin and having an essential singularity at infinity.
+In addition to his famous proof of Lavrentiev's problem Zorich gave an example of a nonsurjective quasiregular mapping $\mathbb{R}^3\rightarrow \mathbb{R}^3$ omitting the origin and having an essential singularity at infinity.
 This so-called Zorich map is a spatial analogue of the exponential function in $\mathbb{C}$ and is based on P.P.Belinskii's construction of a quasiconformal mapping of a half space $\mathbb{R}^3_{+}$ onto a round solid cylinder.
 Due to the previous Zorich theorem, the branching of the map (along parallel lines orthogonally intersecting the boundary plane at integer points) cannot be avoided.
 In a general sense all quasiregular mappings topologically have a branched covering type.
 Namely by Reshetnyak's theorem, quasiregular mappings are (generalized) branched covers, that is, discrete and open mappings and hence local homeomorphisms modulo an exceptional set of (topological) codimension at least two.
-Their intensive study, especially after the mentioned Zorich results and conjectures in \cite{Z}, resulted in a rich theory of quasiregular mappings which is a natural and beautiful generalization of the geometric aspects of the theory of holomorphic functions in the plane to higher dimensions.
-It is covered by several papers and a number of monographs - see \cite{B}-\cite{BL2}, \cite{MRV}, \cite{V}, \cite{G}, \cite{Re}, \cite{Vu}, and most recently by a fundamental paper on sharpness of Rickman's Picard theorem in all dimensions \cite{DP}.
+The intensive study of quasiregular mappings, especially after the mentioned Zorich results and conjectures in \cite{Z1}-\cite{Z5}, resulted in a rich theory of quasiregular mappings which is a natural and beautiful generalization of the geometric aspects of the theory of holomorphic functions in the plane to higher dimensions.
+It is covered by several papers \cite{B}, \cite{BL1}-\cite{BL2}, \cite{DP}, \cite{G1}, \cite{MRV}, \cite{V}, \cite{Z1}-\cite{Z5} and a number of monographs - see \cite{G2}-\cite{G3}, \cite{Re}, \cite{Ri}, \cite{Vu}.